-Some writers maintain a journal, which allows them to sort out their daily thoughts and emotions.
-Other writers practice writing a page of dialogue.
+Some professionals maintain a journal, which allows them to sort out their daily thoughts and emotions.
+Other writers practice doing a page of dialogue.
 Some writers will pen articles to use on their blogs or websites.
-Still others will write from writing prompt books or guides.
+Still, others will use writing prompt books or guides.

 The truth is that what you write about really doesn’t matter.
 It is simply important that you write as an exercise and that you do so on a daily basis.

 Finding the time to sit down and work on your writing can be difficult, so consider scheduling a specific time when you are able to be alone.
 If you have children, consider writing during their nap time or after they are in bed for the evening.

 If you have a full-time job, a better option might be working on your stories during a lunch break or even in the mornings before you head to your job.